 - If you are an international student, please see the section below on International Admissions for the appropriate deadline.

-International Admissions: Applicants with an international degree must apply during the early part of the application periodto provide adequate time for processing their application.
+International Admissions: Applicants with an international degree must apply during the early part of the application period to provide adequate time for processing their application.
 The Test of English as a Foreign Language (TOEFL) examination is required by Cal State LA.
-Applicants with an international degree must apply to the University and the School of Social Work simultaneously but separately.
-The timeframe for international students to apply to the University and School is November 15 to March 1 only.
+The timeframe for international students to apply to the University and School is December 1st.
 Call International Admissions for more details on applying to the University at (323) 343-3901.

-Tuition: As of the Fall Quarter 2006, the registration fee is $1222.75 per quarter for graduate students with California residency taking 6.1 units or more per quarter.
-For example, an MSW student with CA residency in the full-time program would expect to pay approximately $7,500.00 in registration fees for the two-year program according to this figure.
-For nonresidents, the fee is $1222.75 per quarter (6.1 units or more) with an additional cost of $226.00 per unit.
-Part-time students with CA residency could expect to pay approximately $12,600.00 in registration fees for the three-year program.
+Tuition: As of the Fall Quarter 2020, the registration fee is $4,108 per semester for graduate students with California residency taking 6.1 units or more per semester.
+For example, an MSW student with CA residency in the full-time program would expect to pay approximately $16,432.00 in registration fees for the two-year program according to this figure.
+For nonresidents, the fee is $4,108.00 per quarter (6.1 units or more) with an additional cost of $396.00 per unit.
+Part-time students with CA residency could expect to pay approximately $24,648.00 in registration fees for the three-year program.
 These figures may change for future terms.

 Financial Aid and Stipends: Applicants interested in financial aid, will be required to fill out the Free Application for Federal Student Aid (FAFSA) for the academic year.
 The priority deadline is usually March 2nd.
 The FAFSA allows applicants to apply for loans and state grants.
 Even though an applicant may not have a decision regarding admittance into the program, it would be in the applicant’s best interest to submit the FAFSA within the priority deadline anyway.
 This is recommended to ensure that financial aid is already under consideration once the applicant is admitted.